thehowl/claws/README.md

 wsURL is an optional websocket URL to connect to once the UI has been initialised.

+The interface has some similar concepts to vim, but it should come off as more intuitive (and it's also easier to quit - as Ctrl-c quits the program as you would expect!).

-Once the UI has been initialised, you will be by default in "normal mode": green box with nothing in it.
+Once the UI has been initialised, you will be by default in "insert mode": green box with nothing in it.
 This means you are composing a message to send to the server through the websocket.
 By pressing `Esc`, followed by a letter, you can do a variety of actions explained in the following table.

 Letter   | Meaning
 ---------|----------------------------------------------------